hackersifu/reverse-engineering-learning/FOR610/FOR_610_Notes.md

 - Usually involves CreateProcess, NtUnmapViewOfSection, VirtualAllocEx, WriteProcessMemory, and ResumeThread.
     - Uses CreateProcess with the CREATE_SUSPENDED flag to create a new process in a suspended state.
         - Example: CreateProcess("C:\\Windows\\System32\\notepad.exe", NULL, NULL, NULL, FALSE, CREATE_SUSPENDED, NULL, NULL, &si, &pi);

+# Virtualization Avoidance Techniques
+- Techniques used by malware to detect and avoid running in virtualized environments, such as virtual machines (VMs) or sandboxes.
+This helps the malware evade analysis and detection by security researchers and automated analysis tools.
+- SetWindowsHookEx - A Windows API function that allows an application to install a hook procedure into a hook chain.
+Malware can use this function to detect user interactions, such as mouse movements or keyboard input, which may indicate that the malware is running in a virtualized environment.
+    - Example: SetWindowsHookEx(WH_KEYBOARD_LL, KeyboardProc, NULL, 0); - Installs a low-level keyboard hook to monitor keyboard input.

+# Disabling ASLR
+- To disable ASLR, you can use setdllcharactistics within x32dbg or x64dbg.
+    - setdllcharacteristics -d <address> <characteristics>
+    - Example: setdllcharacteristics -d 00400000 0x0040
+        - This command disables ASLR for the module loaded at address 00400000 by removing the IMAGE_DLLCHARACTERISTICS_DYNAMIC_BASE flag (0x0040) from the module's characteristics.

+# Ghidra
+- Using Set Equate - Right-click on a value -> Set Equate -> Enter the name of the equate (e.g., "ERROR_SUCCESS") -> Click OK
+    - This will replace all instances of the value with the equate name in the disassembly and decompilation views.
+It knows this due to the Windows API definitions that come with Ghidra.

+# Structured Exception Handling (SEH)
+- A mechanism in Windows that allows applications to handle exceptions and errors in a structured way.
+    - Example in the debugger: mov eax, fs:[0] - Move the address of the SEH chain into eax

+# Segment Registers Information
+- fs - Used to access the TEB in x86 architecture.
+- gs - Used to access the TEB in x64 architecture.
+- You can change the segment registers using the MOV instruction.
+    - Example: mov fs, ax - Move the value in ax into the fs segment register

+# Bypassing Self-Defensive Measures (or Anti-Debugging Techniques)